webplatform/docs-wpd/Templates/index.md

 ==Guidelines for making changes to templates==

 '''The general rule of thumb is that small tweaks to existing templates need a single SGTM ("Sounds Good To Me") from one of the members of the template corps.
-More substantive changes require a consensus of Template Corps members to agree.'''
+More substantive changes (including new core templates, changes to form organization, adding additional SMW queries, and information architecture changes)  require a consensus of Template Corps members to agree on the technical implementation strategy.'''

 For small changes, often it's easiest to raise a member of the Template Corps on the IRC channel.
 For cases where you can't find someone or the change is bigger, send an e-mail to public-webplatform@w3.org with "[templates]" at the front of the subject line.